 How to install non-woven wallpaper

-- Apply adhesive to the wall.
+- 2. Apply adhesive to the wall.
 Use a quality PVA textile adhesive.
-Roll evenly onto the section where the first drop will go.
+Roll it evenly onto the area where the first drop will hang, slightly wider than the 1067 mm sheet.

-- Hang the first drop.
-Align to a plumb vertical line.
-Smooth from centre outward to remove bubbles.
+- 3. Hang the first drop.
+Align it to a plumb vertical line, never to a corner or window frame.
+Smooth from the centre outward with a soft spatula to push out air.

-- Butt-join the seams.
-Edges touching, not overlapping.
-Use a seam roller to press seams flat.
+- 4. Butt-join the seams.
+Edges touching, never overlapping.
+Press with a seam roller.

-- Trim at ceiling and skirting.
-Sharp craft knife and straight edge for clean cuts.
+- 5. Trim at ceiling and skirting.
+Use a sharp craft knife against a straight edge; change blades often.

 Is non-woven wallpaper washable?